MattHondrakis/TidyTuesday/2023/03-14-23/Drugs.md

 many distinct therapeutic areas a drug is used for, we will need to separate the column into multiple rows based on the delimiter, **“;”**.

+For example, below we have all the therapeutic areas for the substance *adalimumab*.

 ``` r
 drugs %>%
   filter(active_substance == "adalimumab") %>%